Koekoek1337/IntroToCompSci_2/README.md

-# Stochastic and Spatial Models
+# Assignment 2: Stochastic and Spatial Models
 ## Introduction
 In this assignment you (in teams of two people) will be exploring other ways to model infectious diseases.
 In the first part of the assignment you will use a stochastic discrete